 It’s about providing healthier options and we’ve found that most people who go for a GF/DF lifestyle enjoy the difference it makes to their lives.

 Eating4Vitality is configured for mobiles as a web-based app, but not as a native app.
 Native apps often work without an internet connection and are more expensive to develop and maintain (meaning our annual subscription would be at least 6 times pricier).

 Our internet-friendly mobile web app is like a native app, yet immediately accessible for a variety of applications such as Android, iPhone, Windows etc.

 Add a shortcut icon to your mobile to save you entering the Eating4Vitality URL into your phone browser.
 Type www.eating4vitality.com into the browser, then click on the vertical three dots at the top right of the page, then click ‘Add to Home screen’ and the icon will appear on your phone.

 Good question (and there’s no catch).

-We spoke and consulted with many people, including health practitioners, about what they felt an annual subscription to Eating4Vitality was worth.
-Without exception, all recommended charging much more than our eventual decision.
-Some suggested paying monthly, but their recommended prices over a year would still have been three times or more higher.
+We developed a special program that can make a real difference to people’s lives.
+We consulted many people, including health practitioners, about what they felt an annual subscription to Eating4Vitality was worth.
+Without exception, all recommended much more than our eventual decision.

-Recently we saw a T shirt advertised that was more than the price of an annual subscription to Eating4Vitality.
+Recently we saw a T shirt advertised that was more than double the price of an annual subscription to Eating4Vitality.
+We’ve seen cookbooks that are more expensive.
 This certainly reinforced our analogy: We’re delivering a Porsche for a motor scooter owner’s budget.

-Our aim is to help as many as possible to regain and maintain their vitality, and we’ll continue to add value for our members at no extra cost as we move forward.
+Our aim is to help as many as possible to regain and maintain their vitality, which is far more important than higher profits.
 It’s about integrity and service.